sourabhkv/ytdl/README.md

 Older version [watch demo here](https://user-images.githubusercontent.com/55890376/114445050-398c9100-9bed-11eb-9b17-aea0be0704d8.mp4)<br>

 ## ⚠️ DEPRECATION WARNING
-Options menu will be discontinued in future.(DISCONTINUED) Playlist items selector will no longer be based on text input.
+Windows 7 support will be dropped in Oct 2024.<br>
+Playlist items selector will no longer be based on text input.
 Direct terminal option will be shifted to custom command section.(Discontinued)<br>
 Full installer will not use program files instead will use `{localappdata}` dir, it will remove admin requirement.
 Program folder will not be used in future.
 To update uninstall existing version and install August version when available (Updater will not work for older version).